 Changes in enrollment (headcount, sections, course enrollment, and productivity).

-Decrease 61 sections from 2010-11 to 2013-14 due to major cuts in ACDV lower level reading, writing , and math courses.
+Decreased 37 sections from 2010-11 to 2013-14 due to major budget cuts in ACDV’s lowest level reading, writing , and math courses, even though 2014-15 headcount is above these 2010-11 numbers by 463.

 Data for first day and census is misleading on trend data since we have several sections of open entry courses totaling on average 600-750 students.
 Coursebook data cannot tract open entry-exit courses since it is designed to collect enrollment data only at specific checkpoints.
 We set high caps to handle the ebb and flow of enrollments all semester.

-There has been an increase in class size to accommodate waitlisted students.
+There has been an increase in class size to accommodate waitlisted students from 31/section to 39/section, a 26% increase and over the Collegewide students per section (32/section).

-Waitlisted students doubled from 2013-14 to 2014-15 when new courses were started and demand for ACDV level courses increased.
-Projections increased sections and headcount for 2015-16 high.
+Waitlisted students doubled from 2013-14 to 2014-15 possibly the result of new courses and demand for ACDV courses.
+2015-16 projections are for increased sections and more demand.

 Due to cuts in program in 2012, retirements, and other faculty related attrition, there was a significant decrease in FTEF from 48.3 in 2010-11 to 27.1 in 2013-14.
 Due to increase in ACDV courses, we have hired 2 tenure track and 1 temporary faculty member.
 However, to replace loss of faculty and address projected enrollment growths, there is a need to convert the temporary FT faculty to tenure track and hire an additional FT faculty to replace one who will be reassigned to cover the Tutoring program full time by fall 2016.